BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 ##### Subscription type

-Subscriptions can have different costs, allownances, access to services and free credit.
+Subscriptions can have different costs, allowances, access to services and free credit.

 ##### Azure Marketplace